This is where I built Port UI from the ground-up

 Turning chaos into systems

-We were deep in startup chaos — shifting priorities, new hypotheses every week.
+We were deep in startup chaos with shifting priorities and new hypotheses every week.
+My role was to turn that noise into something repeatable and clear:

 • Built a design system from scratch to bring speed and consistency